NVIDIA/aistore/docs/cli/show.md

 > When part-typing, part-TABing a sequence of words that (will eventually) constitute a valid AIS CLI command, type `--help` at any time.
 This will display short description, command-line options, usage examples, and other context-sensitive information.

 > For usage examples, another way to quickly find them would be a good-and-old keyword search.
 E.g., `cd aistore; grep -n "ais.*cp" docs/cli/*.md`, and similar.
-Additional useful tricks (including `ais search`) are also mentioned elsewhere in these docs.
+Additional useful tricks (including `ais search`) are also mentioned elsewhere in the documentation.

 As far as `ais show`, the command currently extends as follows: